Vadalur

-Vadalur is a municipality in Cuddalore district, Tamil Nadu.
+Vadalur is a 2nd-grade municipality in Cuddalore district, Tamil Nadu.
 It is 208 km from Chennai, the state capital of Tamil Nadu.

 History

 Ramalinga Swamigal, often called Vallalar, established the Sathyagnana Sabhai.
 He built a temple which is open year-round.
 Thousands of visitors attend festivals and monthly puja dates at this temple.
 Vadalur is well connected by rail and road, and it provides transport to major cities like Trichy, Chennai, Tanjore, Puducherry, and Kumbakonam.

 Festivals

 The Thai Poosam (தைப்பூசம்) celebration in January is a festival held annually in Vadalur.
 The Swamigal sang thousands of songs called Thiru Arutppa.
 The district was named after him for a while.
 On Thai Poosam, thousands of devotees from all over Tamil Nadu visit the temple.
 More than 10,000 market stalls are available for at least a week for the pilgrims.
 Food, water, and fresh juice are available for devotees to purchase.